vicky-1729/Jenkins/readme.md

 Enterprise-grade Jenkins CI/CD pipelines for microservices deployment on AWS EKS.
 This project demonstrates production-ready DevOps practices with automated testing, deployment safety, and rollback mechanisms.

+## 💬 Interview Question - Project Experience

+**"Tell me about your experience with Jenkins in your current project"**

+*"In my current project, we are using Jenkins as our main CI/CD tool.
+We've implemented a full DevSecOps pipeline, following a shift-left strategy – which means we do as much testing and scanning as possible in the early stages.
+For example, right after code is pushed to GitHub, Jenkins automatically triggers a pipeline.
+The first stage runs unit tests, static code analysis using SonarQube, and open-source dependency scanning using Nexus IQ.
+This helps us catch issues before the code even reaches QA.*

+*We also follow the build once, run anywhere approach.
+Jenkins builds the artifact just once in the DEV stage, usually as a Docker image, and then we promote that same image to QA, Staging, and Production with different configurations.
+This ensures consistency across environments and eliminates the "works in QA but fails in PROD" type of issues.*

+*Our pipeline is fully automated — after build and scanning, Jenkins deploys to the DEV environment.
+Then there's a manual approval step for QA.
+Once QA passes, the same artifact is automatically promoted to Stage and then PROD.
+We have integrated quality gates so that if SonarQube or security scans fail, the pipeline stops immediately (fail fast principle).*

+*We also run Docker image scanning with Trivy before pushing images to ECR, and we have a DAST stage in QA using OWASP ZAP to test runtime security.
+All of this runs in parallel where possible to reduce build time.
+Notifications are sent to our Teams channel so the team knows immediately if something fails.*

+*This setup has made our releases predictable and faster.
+Earlier, we used to take hours or days to find issues in QA, but now we catch most problems within minutes of code commit.
+It's a very stable and scalable setup."*

 ## 🏗️ Architecture

 ```